Mahoney-playground/goos/README.md

 ```
 The output will be in `build/goos`.

-To run the end to end tests:
+To run the end-to-end tests:
 ```bash
 COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 \
 GOOS_TAG=latest \